particle-iot/docs/src/content/tutorials/device-cloud/introduction.md

 #### Enterprise Tier

-- Enterprise tier depends on number of data operations and number of devices
+- Enterprise tiers include a maximum number of devices, data operations, storage, and cellular data
+- Data operations and cellular data are pooled across all devices annually
-- Discounts for higher enterprise tier commitments
+- Discounts for higher Enterprise tier commitments
 - [Contact sales](https://particle.io/sales/) for more information

 ### Data Operations